MeKiGiWi/chelguscheduletgbot/README.md

 - Group information is retrieved from the database when needed rather than stored in callback data
 - Error handling is implemented for invalid callback data and missing groups

+## Fix for BUTTON_DATA_INVALID Error

+Previously, the navigation buttons used JSON-encoded callback data which could become too long when navigating many weeks forward or backward, causing a "BUTTON_DATA_INVALID" error.
+This has been fixed by using a shorter callback data format:

+- Previous format: `schedule_{"action": "prev", "offset": -1, "current_offset": 0}` (long JSON)
+- New format: `sch_prev:-1:0` (short string format)

+This ensures that callback data stays well within Telegram's 64-byte limit, even when navigating many weeks forward or backward.

 ## Populating Test Data

 To populate the database with test data for development and testing: